mapbox/cheap-ruler/README.md

 Given two points of the form `[x, y]`, returns the distance.
 Typically within 0.1% of `turf.distance` values but 20–25 times faster.

+#### lineDistance(points)

+Given an array of points, returns the total line distance.
+Typically within 0.1% of `turf.lineDistance` values but 20–25 times faster.

 #### bearing(a, b)

 Returns the bearing between two points in angles.
 Typically within 0.001% of `turf.bearing` but 3–4 times faster.